WenshuaiJiangCorn/sl-experiment-wj/README.md

 **Warning!** Zaber motors have to be configured correctly to work with this library.
 To (re)configure the motors to work with the library, apply the setting snapshots from the link above via the [Zaber Launcher](https://software.zaber.com/zaber-launcher/download) software.
-Make sure you read the instructions in the 'Applying Zaber Configuration' document.
+Make sure you read the instructions in the 'Applying Zaber Configuration' document for the correct application procedure.

-**Although this is highly discouraged, you can also edit the motor settings manually.** To manually configure the motors to work with this library, you need to overwrite the non-volatile 'user settings' of each motor device (controller) with the data expected by this library.
+**Although this is highly discouraged, you can also edit the motor settings manually**.
+To configure the motors to work with this library, you need to overwrite the non-volatile User Data of each motor device (controller) with the data expected by this library.
 See the [API documentation](https://sl-experiment-api.netlify.app/) for the **ZaberSettings** class to learn more about the settings used by this library.
 See the source code from the [zaber_bindings.py](/src/sl_experiment/zaber_bindings.py) module to learn how these settings are used during runtime.